neuropsychology/NeuroKit/docs/tutorials/learnpython.rst

             indentation

-And this is very important in Python, if try runnning the following, it will **error**:
+This identation must be consistent: usually one level of identation corresponds to 4 spaces.
+Make sure you respect that throughout your script, as this is very important in Python.
+If you break the rule, it will throw an **error**.
+Try running the following:

 .. code-block:: python